History of Pacoima, Los Angeles in Timeline

 In 1974, a clubhouse was added to the Hansen Dam Municipal Golf Course.

-In 1978, Pacoima residents protested after the City of Los Angeles decreased library services in Pacoima due to the passing of Proposition 13.
+In 1978, Pacoima residents protested after the City of Los Angeles decreased library services in Pacoima following Proposition 13.

 June 1, 1990: David M. Gonzales Recreation Center Rededication

-On June 1, 1990, the Pacoima Recreation Center was rededicated and renamed the David M. Gonzales Recreation Center, including a plaque honoring David M. Gonzales, a World War II soldier.
+On June 1, 1990, the Pacoima Recreation Center was rededicated as the David M. Gonzales Recreation Center with a plaque to honor David M. Gonzales, a WWII soldier who died in the Battle of Luzon.

 1990: Demographic Shift in Pacoima

-In the 1990 U.S. Census the unemployment rate in Pacoima was almost 14%, while the City of Los Angeles had an overall 8.4% overall unemployment rate.
+In the 1990 U.S. Census the unemployment rate in Pacoima was almost 14%.

-Starting in 1991, data from the United States Census Bureau shows the percentage of Pacoima residents aged 25 and older who had obtained a four-year degree or higher is generally lower than the percentage of Los Angeles City and Los Angeles County residents.
+In 1991, the United States Census Bureau started gathering data on the percentage of Pacoima residents aged 25 and older who had obtained a four-year degree or higher, showing lower percentages compared to Los Angeles City and Los Angeles County residents.

 1992: Closure of General Motors Plant